PyAr/PyZombis/273/_sources/lectures/TWP05/TWP05_12_en.rst.txt

     print("Juan is %d years old" % age)

-+ The main placeholders are ``%d`` for integers, ``%s`` for strings, and ``%f`` for float numbers.
++ The main placeholders are ``%d`` for integers, ``%s`` for strings, and ``%f`` for floating-point numbers
-+ % 03d complete with additional zeros.
++ % 03d complete with additional zeros
-+ % 3d means three positions without additional zeros.
++ % 3d means three positions without additional zeros

 .. codelens:: cl_l05_12e